As Ukrainians flee, ‘we even feel a bit guilty we are OK’ - The Boston Globe

 Her host tied a homemade Ukrainian flag to a fishing rod to wave in a small gesture of defiance over Russia’s invasion.

 He urged more international support for host countries.
-“You see behind me, there’s 20 kilometers (12 miles) of cars in line waiting to come.”
+“You see behind me, there’s [12 miles] of cars in line waiting to come.”

 One newly arrived refugee in Romania, Anton Kostyuchyk, struggled to hold back tears as he described leaving everything, even his parents, behind in Kyiv and sleeping in churches with his wife and three children during their journey out.